PisterLab/micromissiles-unity/docs/Simulation_Logging.md

 ### Log Directory

 Simulation logs are organized into timestamped directories within the `Logs` directory.
-Each simulation run generates a new subdirectory with the timestamp of the run, and each simulation configuration produces two CSV files:
+Each simulation run generates a new subdirectory with the timestamp of the run, and each simulation configuration produces three CSV files:
 - **Telemetry file (`sim_telemetry_*.csv`)**: Contains detailed state information for each agent at each time step.
 The telemetry CSV file is converted from an accompanying `sim_telemetry_*.bin` binary file.
-- **Event log (`sim_events_*.csv`)**: Records significant events such as hits, misses, agent creation, and termination.
+- **Event log (`sim_events_*.csv`)**: Preserves the original event schema and records hits, misses, agent creation, and termination.
+- **Target-enriched event log (`sim_target_events_*.csv`)**: Contains every original event plus authoritative target snapshots and `TARGET_CHANGED` events.

 If the simulation run was executed interactively through the Unity Editor, the logs will be stored in a directory called `run_<timestamp>`.
-Each engagement scenario will produce one telemetry file and one event log, so loading a new simulation configuration or restarting the simulation configuration generates additional CSV files.
+Each engagement scenario produces telemetry, original and target-enriched event logs, and run metadata, so loading a new simulation configuration or restarting the simulation configuration generates additional files.

 ```
 Logs/